The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 Cons:

-The 57-gram filter is light and on par with similar-style filters and will fit onto any 42-millimeter diameter HydraPak flask.
-It has a cover for the nozzle to keep water from leaking out and protect the mouthpiece from dust and other contaminants.
-We appreciated the cover since we often found ourselves putting the filter on the ground while we went down to the water to fill a flask.
+The 57-gram filter is light and on par with similar-style filters and will fit onto any HydraPak flask with a 42-millimeter diameter opening.
+The nozzle cover keeps water from leaking out and protects the mouthpiece from accidental contamination.
+We also appreciated the cover when we set the filter on the ground and while filling the flask.

-In initial side-by-side tests with the BeFree filter reviewed above, flow rates were nearly identical.
-A pair of our iRunFar testers had these two filters for the summer and started using them at about the same time.
-While they didn’t go on identical trips, their overall use was fairly similar.
-By the end of summer, this filter was flowing just slightly better, but the difference was small enough that we can’t say if it was due to variations in use, or because the filter clogged less easily.
-Either way, this filter performs up there with the best comparable option and is easy to clean by swishing it around in clean water.
+Flow rates were nearly identical to the BeFree filter reviewed above in initial side-by-side tests.
+A pair of our iRunFar testers used these two filters about the same amount over the course of a summer.
+While the filters didn’t go on identical trips, their overall use was fairly similar.
+By the end of summer, the HydraPak was flowing just slightly better than the BeFree, but the difference was small enough that we couldn’t determine if it was due to variations in use or actual better performance.
+Either way, this filter performs up there with the best comparable options and is easy to clean by swishing it around in clean water.

-Overall Best Water Filter for Trail Running — Runner-Up: LifeStraw Peak Series Collapsible Squeeze 650 ml Bottle with Filter ($38)
+Shop the HydraPak 42mm Filter CapMost Durable Water Filter for Trail Running: LifeStraw Peak Series Collapsible Squeeze 650 ml Bottle with Filter ($40)

 Pros: